ietf/tao/Tao.md

 This web page is in English.
 There is a list of translations of the Tao of the IETF.

+Abstract
+This document introduces you to the 'ways of the IETF': it will convey the might and magic of networking people and packets in the Internet's most prominent standards bodies.
+Underneath we describe the inner workings of IETF meetings and Working Groups, discusses organizations related to the IETF, and introduces the standards process.
+It is not a formal IETF process document but an informal and informational overview.

+0. Table of Contents
+- 1. Introduction
+- 1.1 Acronyms and Abbreviations Used in the Tao

+- 2. What is the IETF
+- 2.1 Humble Beginnings
+- 2.2 The Hierarchy
+- 2.2.1 The IETF LLC (IETF Administration LLC) and the ISOC (Internet Society)
+- 2.2.2 IESG (Internet Engineering Steering Group)
+- 2.2.3 IAB (Internet Architecture Board)
+- 2.2.4 IANA (Internet Assigned Numbers Authority)
+- 2.2.5 RFC Editor
+- 2.2.6 IETF Secretariat
+- 2.2.7 IETF Trust
+- 2.3 IETF Mailing Lists

+- 3. IETF Meetings
+- 3.1 Registration
+- 3.2 Take the Plunge and Stay All Week!
+- 3.3 Newcomer Training
+- 3.4 Dress Code
+- 3.5 WG Meetings
+- 3.6 Seeing Spots Before Your Eyes
+- 3.7 Terminal Room
+- 3.8 Meals and Other Delights
+- 3.9 Social Event
+- 3.10 Agenda
+- 3.11 EDU to the Rescue
+- 3.12 Where Do I Fit In?
+- 3.12.1 Information System Managers
+- 3.12.2 Network Operators and ISPs
+- 3.12.3 Networking Hardware and Software Vendors
+- 3.12.4 Academics
+- 3.12.5 Computer Trade Press
+- 3.13 Proceedings
+- 3.14 Other General Things
+- 3.15 Remote Participation

+- 4. Working Groups
+- 4.1 Working Group Chairs
+- 4.2 Getting Things Done in a Working Group
+- 4.3 Working Group Documents
+- 4.4 Preparing for Working Group Meetings
+- 4.5 Working Group Mailing Lists
+- 4.6 Interim Working Group Meetings

+- 5. BOF

+- 6. RFCs and Internet-Drafts
+- 6.1 Getting an RFC Published
+- 6.2 Letting Go Gracefully
+- 6.3 Internet-Drafts
+- 6.3.1 Recommended Reading for Writers
+- 6.3.2 Filenames and Other Matters
+- 6.4 Standards-Track RFCs
+- 6.4.1 Telling It Like It Is - Using MUST and SHOULD and MAY
+- 6.4.2 Normative References in Standards
+- 6.4.3 IANA Considerations
+- 6.4.4 Security Considerations
+- 6.4.5 Patents in IETF Standards
+- 6.5 Informational and Experimental RFCs

+- 7. How to Contribute to the IETF
+- 7.1 What You Can Do
+- 7.2 What Your Company Can Do

+- 8. IETF and the Outside World
+- 8.1 IETF and Other Standards Groups
+- 8.2 Press Coverage of the IETF

+- 9. Security Considerations

+- 10. Informative References

+- Appendices
+- A. IETF Guiding Principles
+- A.1 General
+- A.2 Management and Leadership
+- A.3 Process
+- A.4 Working Groups

 1. Introduction

 Since its early years, participation in the Internet Engineering Task Force (IETF) has grown phenomenally.
 In-person attendance at face-to-face meetings is now averaging between 1000 and 1400 participants [https://datatracker.ietf.org/stats/meeting/overview/].
 Many of the attendees are new to the IETF at each meeting, and many of those go on to become regular participants.
 When the IETF was smaller, it was relatively easy for a newcomer to adjust.
 Today, however, a newcomer meets many more new people, some previously known only as the authors of documents or thought-provoking email messages.

 This document describes many aspects of the IETF, with the goal of explaining to newcomers how the IETF works.
 This will enable them to make meetings and the Working Group discussions more productive for everyone.
-This document started out fairly short, but expanded over time in response to suggestions from IETF novices about what more they would have wanted to know before attending their first face-to-face meeting or becoming active in their first Working Group.
+This document started out fairly short, but expanded over time in response to suggestions from IETF newcomers about what more they would have wanted to know before attending their first face-to-face meeting or becoming active in their first Working Group.

 Of course, it's true that many IETF participants don't go to the face-to-face meetings at all.
 Instead, they're active on the mailing list of various IETF Working Groups.
 Since the inner workings of Working Groups can be hard for newcomers to understand, this document provides the mundane bits of information that newcomers will need in order to become active participants.